devopsrandom333/exam-infra/README.md

 # Readme
-I did task 1, 2 and 3 with maven caching
+I did task Basis pipeline (10 poeng), Docker (20 poeng) and Overvåkning, varsling og Metrics (20 poeng) and with maven caching

 ##
 Remember to set emails and variabels that you might need.